vanbroup/documents/output/CS.md

 * It is used within an OCSP response; or,
 * It is used within a CRL; or,
 * It is used within a Timestamp Token and the date of the `genTime` field is not greater than 2022-04-30.

 ##### 7.1.3.2.2 ECDSA

-The CA SHALL use the appropriate signature algorithm and encoding based upon the signing key used.

-If the signing key is P-256, the signature MUST use ECDSA with SHA-256.
-When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040302`.

-If the signing key is P-384, the signature MUST use ECDSA with SHA-384.
-When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040303`.

-If the signing key is P-521, the signature MUST use ECDSA with SHA-512.
-When encoded, the `AlgorithmIdentifier` MUST be byte-for-byte identical with the following hex-encoded bytes: `300a06082a8648ce3d040304`.

-##### 7.1.3.2.2 ECDSA